SolaceDev/pubsubplus-opentelemetry-go-integration/README.md

 ## Getting Started

 To get started using the Solace PubSub+ OpenTelemetry Integration API for Go, simply include it as a required module in your Go project by running `go get solace.dev/go/messaging/trace/propagation`.
-The Solace PubSub+ OpenTelemetry Integration API for Go requires Go version 1.17+.
+The Solace PubSub+ OpenTelemetry Integration API for Go requires Go version 1.20+ (based on the minimum compatible version for opentelemtry-Go [https://github.com/open-telemetry/opentelemetry-go/blob/main/README.md](https://github.com/open-telemetry/opentelemetry-go/blob/main/README.md#compatibility)).

 ### Usage